filipbasara0/relic/README.md

 3. activate virtual environment: `source env/bin/activate`
 4. install requirements: `pip install -r requirements.txt`

-Code currently supports ResNet18, ResNet50 and an experimental version of the ConvNext model.
+Code currently supports ResNet18, ResNet50 and an experimental version of the EfficientNet model.
 Supported datasets are STL10 and CIFAR10.

 All training is done from scratch.